Colorado Income Tax Calculator

 What is the Colorado TABOR refund and how does it affect taxes?

 The Taxpayer's Bill of Rights (TABOR), added to the Colorado Constitution in 1992, limits the growth of state revenue and spending.
-When state revenues exceed the TABOR cap, the surplus must be refunded to taxpayers.
-Refunds are typically issued as temporary income tax rate reductions or direct rebates.
-The 4.4% flat rate itself is the standard rate; any TABOR refund mechanism operates separately.
+When state revenues exceed the TABOR cap, the surplus must be refunded to taxpayers, sometimes as a temporary income tax rate reduction (as in tax year 2024, when the rate fell to 4.25%) and sometimes as direct rebates.
+The 4.4% flat rate is the standard rate for 2025.

 What other major taxes does Colorado impose?